LoQiseaking69/SephsBIOME/Corrected_Sephs_Biome_Project.md

 # Seph's Biome
 ## Overview
-Seph's Biome integrates cutting-edge technologies to evolve kinematic abilities in bipedal robots.
+Seph's Biome aims to integrate cutting-edge technologies and a diverse set of algorythmically advanced methodololgies; to evolve, kinematic abilities in bipedal robots.

 ## Features
 - **Evolutionary Algorithms**: Employ genetic algorithms for the progressive evolution of robot behaviors.